thorpej/nabu-keyboard-usb/README.md

 If you already installed the pin headers into your Pico, or bought the Pico with the pin headers pre-installed (hopefully with the long end of the pins facing downwards), then cool!
-Otherwise, a trick that makes it easy is to place the pin headers into the Pico (with the plastic holder on the bottom of the Pico and she short end of the pins poking through the Pico board) and then press that as a unit into the female headers installed on the adapter board.
+Otherwise, a trick that makes it easy is to place the pin headers into the Pico (with the plastic holder on the bottom of the Pico and the short end of the pins poking through the Pico board) and then press that as a unit into the female headers installed on the adapter board.
 That will hold everything steady while you solder the pin headers to the Pico itself.